SuperIzzo/ccgmon/docs/RuleBook.md

 Chain Resolution
 ------------------
 Each time a chain is started and built up after players have agreed they don't want to activate effects any further it resolves backwards.
 Start from the last card that was played.
-If the card was played from the hand (vertical) its "play" effect is activated (if any), if the card is horizontal its "Field" effect is activated.
+If the card was played from the hand (vertical) its "Play" effect is activated (if any), if the card is horizontal its "Field" effect is activated.